A Resolution (Making it STICK)

-Success with a new commitment takes much more than will power.
+Success with a new commitment takes more than willpower.

 3 Social Emotions that compliment will power in pursuing goals: